 They will remember that mum gave great cuddles and was always there for them when they needed comfort.

-They will also remember if mum was always stressed and cranky but they won’t remember why – even if it was because you were busting your gut to be the “perfect mum”.
+They won’t understand what it means for a mum to feel like you’re always dropping the ball.
+So, they might remember that mum was always stressed and cranky, but they won’t remember why.
+Even if it was because you were busting your gut to be the “perfect mum”.

 Mama, cut yourself some slack.

 Laugh with your kids more.
-Make sure they know you love them – not just through the things you do for them but for the way you make them feel.
+Make sure they know you love them – not just through the things you do for them, but for the way you make them feel.
+Let things slide if it means spending more time just hanging out with the kids.

-Teach them that it’s ok to make mistakes – that striving for perfection at the expense of joy is not a life well lived.
+This way, you can teach them that it’s ok to make mistakes.
+That striving for perfection at the expense of joy is not a life well lived.
+This is such an important lesson, and one we can really only teach our kids when we make mistakes, or compromises, ourselves.

 We all need to slow down and take stock of the important things in life.